trustar/covid-19_downloader/README.md

     1. Install python 3 on your computer.
     2. Run "setup.sh".
+    3. Follow recommendation 2, if it makes sense with your requirements.
-    3. Get the config file template from the Python SDK docs:
+    4. Get the config file template from the Python SDK docs:

         https://docs.trustar.co/sdk/TruStar/index.html

-    4. Make a config file with your API creds and put it in the "src" directory (same dir as covid_enclave_downloader.py).
+    5. Make a config file with your API creds and put it in the "src" directory (same dir as covid_enclave_downloader.py).

-    5. run "covid.sh".
+    6. run "covid.sh".

 "setup.sh" will: